-- Use digital platforms to advance and support the student experience: Personalize the student experience by integrating myUMBC with Salesforce, HelioCampus, and AEFIS.
-Partner with DPS, UAA, the Colleges, Student Life, and the Shriver Center to document and connect students academically and socially through their coursework, co-curricular activities, service learning, and experiential learning.
+- Use digital information platforms, especially myUMBC and Sites, to advance and support the student experience: The web is the place that students, employees, and patrons go to find information.
+Personalize the student experience by integrating myUMBC with Salesforce, HelioCampus, and AEFIS.
+Partner with UAA, the Colleges, Student Life, DPS (USG) and the Shriver Center to document and connect students academically and socially through their coursework, co-curricular activities, service learning, and experiential learning.

 - Advance and support digital innovation in research and creative achievement: Building on our work with HPC facility, AI Cluster, PI**2, and MIIC centers.
 Partner with our Colleges and Centers to broaden access and support to new and innovative technologies for research and creative achievement.

 - Expand digital skills training for all: Building on our work on the Greater Washington Partnership Digital Generalist badge and instructional design efforts with DPS, expand our collaboration and partnerships across the campus to ensure every employee has access to high quality training resources to appropriately use digital technologies securely to analyze, create, teach, learn, and work.